nirmalshah20519/nirmalshah20519/README.md

 ### About Me

 I'm **Nirmal Shah**, a passionate software engineer and M.Tech student specializing in Machine Learning at DAIICT Gandhinagar.
-With a strong foundation in full-stack development and a keen interest in motorsports, I strive to create impactful solutions through code.
+With a strong foundation in full-stack development, I strive to create impactful solutions through code.

 - 🌍 **From**: Navsari, Gujarat, India
 - 🎓 **Education**: